rve/DM-Lab/README.md

 wget path/to/anaconda.sh
 bash anaconda.sh
 ```
-check the lab wiki (week 1) for how to connect jupyter notebook remotely.
+check the lab wiki (week 1) for how to connect `jupyter notebook` remotely.

 ### Setting up

 Download the csv datasets and concat them.
-For Windows user, just install `cygwin`.

 ```
 cd utils
 bash download.sh